Python3-Training/PyTrek/README.md

 * Added random event Quips – should make the game a tad more ‘NPC’?

 * Added that classic sublight / in system propulsion system.
-Warp speeds engines are now a seperate navigational system.
+Warp speeds engines are now a separate navigational system.

 * Warp speed selection changes game time.
 (Thanks Loondas!)